rogiervd/flipsta/doc/label.rst

 For example, symbol sequences in terminal labels should usually be empty.
 The default type (but not necessarily value) for terminal labels is therefore the type of semiring zero of the label type.
 For symbol sequences, this type is :cpp:class:`math::empty_sequence`.
-These labels can be converted using the tag, like the labels on the transitions.
+These labels can be converted using the descriptor, like the labels on the transitions.

 Compile-time helpers
 ====================